Engineer or Manager (and which specific title)?

 Personal Connections are Best

 You’ve probably already heard that referred candidates are far more likely to be hired than those applying through online services or email.
 But beyond just getting hired, those personal connections are likely to line you up for a better job, too.

-Take one big tech company I won’t name.
+Take a certain big tech company.
 If you apply to a recruiter or otherwise through the front door, you get lined up to interview with the teams that need someone the most.
 Could that be because they’re doing awesome work and are growing super fast?
 Maybe.
 It’s more likely that they either (a) do mundane work they can’t interest other internal hires in or (b) can’t retain their own people and are backfilling.
 If a personal connection inside the company can give you the scoop, and line you up for a team that s/he knows does work you’d like, you’re more likely to enjoy the job you get.